subdavis/selfhosted/docs/lan-only-routes.md

 Instead, I like to use my real domain even for local routes.

-1. Create a CNAME or A record for `portainer.mydomain.com` to point to either your server's private IP or even your network's public IP.
+1. Create a CNAME or A record for `portainer.mydomain.com` to point to either your server's private IP or even your network's public IP. **NOTE:** if you're using unbound DNS or a DNS resolver that blocks resolution for private addreesses, you'll have to use your public IP and set up port forwarding even if you block all public addresses.
+Might be possible to do some NAT magic to avoid this.
 1. Set up [Wildcard SSL for your domain](wildcard-certs.md)

 Now, you'd be ready to set up a publicly accessible service, except we're going to restrict access.